When technology and nature meet

 - Dust & moisture: ideal living conditions for insect nests

-- Insufficient sealing: small gaps, cable ducts or ventilation grilles
+- Insufficient sealing: small gaps, cable entries, or ventilation grilles

 - Light sources: attract flying insects, especially at night